danielrekshan/dreamhex/docs/lore.md

 ### **First-Person Dream Report**

-I rose into the sky upon the backs of horses of many colors.
+I, Black Elk, rose into the sky upon the backs of horses of many colors.
 They carried me swiftly to a place of great light.
 I stood before wise grandfathers seated upon a cloud.
 They spoke without words, filling me with warmth and gravity.
 One handed me a cup filled with healing waters.
 Another placed a bow in my hands that glowed with pale fire.
 They showed me the world below: green land, dark woods, shining rivers, and distant smoke rising from suffering places.
 I felt the ache and strength of my people.
 The grandfathers said I must help them.
 I woke with tears and a sense of destiny.

 ---